seng438-winter-2022/seng438-a5-tonyv-vo/Assignment5-LabReport.md

 ## A discussion on the advantages and disadvantages of reliability growth analysis
 #### Advantages of reliability growth analysis
 - Measuring improvements is noticeable and can guide the decision-making process
-- Provides a good amount of information to help make decisions in regards to if the software is acceptable
+- Provides a good amount of information to help make decisions in regards to if the software is considered acceptable
 - Determines how much a product can be trusted or how reliable it is
 - Provides visualization of the data to assist in analysis